GoldstonianConcordanceBible/sydtek-agentic-learner-intelligence-framework/022-team-scholarly-publications-and-peer-reviewed-references.md

 **AI Co-Author:** Gemach D.A.T.A.
 I
 **Reported Google Scholar Citations:** 1

-### Alternate Authorship Record

-A supplied bibliographic record also attributes the work to:

-**Goldston, J., & MG DAO**

-The final canonical record should be reconciled against the original publication and repository metadata before formal citation.

 ### Research Contribution

 The AI-Augmented Neuroplasticity Theory framework examines how AI-assisted learning, feedback, cognition, and adaptive systems may support resilience, innovation, and continuing human development.